Shortwave bands

 Shortwave bands are frequency allocations for use within the shortwave radio spectrum (the upper medium frequency [MF] band and all of the high frequency [HF] band).
 Radio waves in these frequency ranges can be used for very long distance (transcontinental) communication because they can reflect off layers of charged particles in the ionosphere and return to Earth beyond the horizon, a mechanism called skywave or “skip” propagation.
 They are allocated by the ITU for radio services such as maritime communications, international shortwave broadcasting and worldwide amateur radio.
-The bands are conventionally named by their wavelength in metres, for example the ‘20 meter band’.
+The bands are conventionally named by their wavelength (λ) in metres, for example the ‘20 meter band’.
 Radio propagation and possible communication distances vary depending on the time of day, the season and the level of solar activity.

 International broadcast bands

 These bands are used by powerful long range AM radio stations, many operated by governments, which broadcast to multiple countries.
 Most international broadcasters use amplitude modulation with 5 kHz steps between channels; a few use single sideband or reduced carrier single sideband modulation.
 The World Radiocommunication Conference (WRC), organized under the auspices of the International Telecommunication Union, allocates bands for various services in periodic conferences.
 The most recent WRC took place in 2012.
 At WRC-97 in 1997, the following bands were allocated for international broadcasting: